mmbuw/gispl/thesis/05-gispl.md

 ## Defining a gesture

 The opening paragraph already uses the word features. **Features** are the most important building block of a GISpL defined gesture.
 Once the implementer breaks down a gesture into possible features, user input can be validated as a defined gesture.
-As an example, how one could select festures for a motion based gesture in GISpL:
+As an example, how one could select features for a motion based gesture in GISpL:

 ```
 "features": [